paleohayduke/TrafficSimProject/README.md

 Priority 1: Building a tree out of the road and intersection data.
 -Dependent task: Implementing a graph transversal algorithm for route selection.

+Priority 1: Come up with car objects that can travel across the map.

 Priority 2: Get Git set up to keep track of revisions.

 Priority 3: Map is displaying upside down because origin (0,0) is top left corner for the JFrame.

 COMPLETED 9/22/2018: Renderer needs to be reworked.
 I just slapped it together to see if the program was getting the coordinates of nodes correctly.
 This needs to be fixed so we can visually see what we are doing.